pjmuthu/Baloo/README.md

 5. Connect the devices to your GCP instance to enable remote management and monitoring.

 6. Ensure that the server-side feed schedule is configured to match your zoo's feeding requirements.

-7. Start enjoying the benefits of Baloo's efficient and user-friendly firmware for your zoo's feeders and enrichment activities.

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this firmware in accordance with the terms of the license.